This guide outlines the factors that can impact electricity prices, and can cause them to increase and decrease.

 From this description, we can see that electricity prices are far more comprehensive than just the primary energy source they come from.
 They involve whole electricity systems they have to work in a practical and feasible way, and can be impacted upon by factors external to the electricity system itself (as well as the factors within the electricity system).

-Some of the factors we list below are (note – these are just some of the more prominent factors – they aren’t a comprehensive list):
+Some of the factors that impact electricity prices that we list below are (note – these are just some of the more prominent factors – they aren’t a comprehensive list):

 - Supply and demand